ClickHouse/ClickHouse/src/Parsers/Kusto/KQL_ReleaseNote.md

 ## string functions
 - **support subquery for `in` orerator** (https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/in-cs-operator)
- (subquery need to be wraped with bracket inside bracket)
+ (subquery need to be wrapped with bracket inside bracket)

     `Customers | where Age in ((Customers|project Age|where Age < 30))`
  Note: case-insensitive not supported yet